 They are considered an endangered species, but when they larger populations, the people of Madagascar would find the sight of one a bad omen.
 That’s understandable, given how bizarre these creatures look.

 The painted Mantella is quite a colorful frog that comes in a wide variety of colors.
 No two frogs are precisely the same when it comes to their markings, either.
 Painted Mantella are typically yellow and black in color.
 Occasionally they can be found with green, red, and orange spots.

-They’re pretty good at tolerating warm environments, being most active during the day.
+They’re pretty good at tolerating warm environments and being most active during the day.
 The reason for their coloring is to warn predators not to eat them because they can be quite toxic.
 Ingestion of one of these can make you quite ill.
 That is due to several poisonous alkaloids present in their skin.